HOW TO BECOME A PAID BOOK REVIEWER

 DURATION: 6 weeks

 COURSE DESCRIPTION: For many reader/writers, getting paid to read sounds like a pipe dream.
 But it’s not!
-Magazines, newspapers, blogs, newsletters and websites all need content, and will often pay for well-written book reviews.
+Magazines, newspapers, blogs, newsletters, websites and author promotion companies all need content, and will often pay for well-written book reviews.
 In addition, the new push in self-publication results in new ways to review and be paid for it!

 This course includes:

-- Optional Q & A session via Google Hangout (web video that allows face-to-face interaction in real time) every other week (scheduled by participant majority “best time”).
-Q & A session will be recorded for those who do not wish to participate.
+- Optional wrap-up Q & A session near the end of the class via Google Hangout (web video that allows face-to-face interaction in real time).
+The Q & A session will be recorded for those who do not wish to participate.

 - Students who complete the course are invited to submit a book review to the instructor for publication on one of her websites, in exchange for a first byline.

 - Open virtual communication and support with the instructor during and after the course.